Calibration Frequently Asked Questions

 The calibration of all models is password-protected.
 This helps prevent unauthorized access to the calibration mode or any accidental changes.
-The calibration password and manuals can be downloaded from this website here.
-F.A.Q. on calibration are listed below to help guide with the most common issues.
+The calibration password and manuals can be downloaded from this website.
+The questions frequently asked about calibration are listed below to help guide you with the most common issues.

 We can be reached at info@nextechglobal.co.th for any further assistance or questions.